tidyverse/tidyverse.org/content/blog/mirai-2-5-0/index.md

 * [x] [`usethis::use_tidy_thanks()`](https://usethis.r-lib.org/reference/use_tidy_thanks.html)
 -->

-We're excited to announce [mirai](https://mirai.r-lib.org) 2.5.0, bringing production-grade async computing to R. This milestone release delivers enhanced observability, reproducible RNG, and the quality-of-life improvements that make mirai the foundation for parallel computing across the R ecosystem.
+We're excited to announce [mirai](https://mirai.r-lib.org) 2.5.0, bringing production-grade async computing to R!

+This milestone release delivers enhanced observability through OpenTelemetry, reproducible parallel RNG, and key user interface improvements for compute profiles.
+We've also packed in twice as many [changes](https://mirai.r-lib.org/news/index.html) as usual - going all out in delivering a round of quality-of-life fixes and improvements to make your use of mirai even smoother!

 You can install it from CRAN with: